Are Industrial 3D Printers Worth It?

 High Quality and Tested Components

-The 3D printers build quality assists in reliably producing finer detail on parts.
+The industrial 3D printers build quality assists in reliably producing finer detail on parts.
 For example using chemical/abrasion resistant, low tolerance and finer pitch grub screws.
 The results of which are finer control on the XYZ axis, on which the motors move the extrude head.

 A stiff frame limits varying frame flex cause by the weight of the extrude head in its varying positions.
 To counteract any vibration, dampeners are also present.
 In the case of the Markforged X series, these parts can achieve a consistent layer height of only 50 microns.